-The positive results achieved, together with the company's strong balance sheet, solid capital base and debt-free position, and the consequent absence of debt servicing obligations enabled the company to pay out a net interim dividend of €161K in September 2019.
+While the results for the year are understandably a reflection of the unprecedented situation, this period of adversity has also highlighted the company's resilience.
+Our liquidity position remained sound, also as a result of our prudent financial management and the absence of debt on our balance sheet.
+Indeed, our solid capital base and debt-free position, and the consequent absence of debt servicing obligations enabled the company to pay out a final dividend for 2019 of €160K in July 2020.